apache/mesos/docs/persistent-volume.md

       ]
     }

-We destroy the persistent volume by sending the `Offer::Operation` message via the `acceptOffers` API. `Offer::Operation::Destroy` has a `volumes` field which specifies the persistent volumes to be destroyed.
+We can destroy the persistent volume by sending a `Offer::Operation` message via the `acceptOffers` API. `Offer::Operation::Destroy` has a `volumes` field which specifies the persistent volumes to be destroyed.